-He has the many of the same qualities of the hero character – physical strength, endurance, determination, commitment to a cause – but where the hero uses these qualities for good the villain in the form of Darth uses these for evil ends.
+He has many of the same qualities of the hero character – physical strength, endurance, determination, commitment to a cause – but where the hero uses these qualities for good the villain in the form of Darth uses these for evil ends.

 This similarity between the hero and villain is often a theme in storytelling.

-Darth, however, differs from Luke because he is sinister, intelligent and has an advantage over Luke in the form of experience, which means he understands the force.
+Darth, however, differs from Luke because he is sinister, and intelligent and has an advantage over Luke in the form of experience, which means he understands the force.